Hiking at Hickory Run State Park

 2.6 miles, more difficult hiking, cross-country skiing

-The trail begins in the campground near sites #13 and #108 and soon crosses an unbridged stream.
+The trail begins in the campground near sites 13 and 108 and soon crosses an unbridged stream.
 Blue Trail branches off 0.25 mile from the trailhead.
-Hikers can also access the trail downstream from the park office before the sewage treatment plant.
-Parking for this access point is at the park office or the parking lot several hundred yards west of the park office on PA 534.
+Hikers can also access the trail downstream from the chapel beyond the sewage treatment plant.
+Parking for this access point is along PA 534 across from the chapel.

-The lower part of the trail was built over the old railroad bed built that served the brick factory.
-A wooden water tower and waterlines seen along the trail are artifacts from the work of the Civilian Conservation Corps and Works Progress Administration during the mid 1930s and 1940s that originally developed the park as a National Recreational Demonstration Area.
+The lower part of the trail was built over the old railroad bed that served the brick factory.
+A wooden water tower and waterlines seen along the trail are artifacts from the work of the Civilian Conservation Corps and Works Progress Administration during the mid-1930s and 40s that originally developed the park as a National Recreational Demonstration Area.
 Thick rhododendrons and large birch trees shadow large portions of the trail.
 Sand Spring Trail ends at the junction of Pine Hill Trail near the Lehigh River.

 T -- Shades of Death